surister/cratedb-guide/docs/handbook/index.rst

 Handbook
 ########

-A collection of CrateDB best practices and tips for common scenarios.
+A collection of CrateDB best practices and tips for common scenarios around the topics of sharding, partitioning, and performance tuning.

 .. rubric:: Table of contents

 .. toctree::
     :maxdepth: 1

-    first-use
-    create-user
     sharding-partitioning
     performance/index
-    migrate/mysql
-    migrate/mongodb